The CERT project – an overview

 Thus, the “1st Central European Round Table of Green Local Councilors” (CERT) was founded and, after very positive feedback, established as an annual event.
 The Austrian Green Foundation (Grüne Bildungswerkstatt) supported the project from the very beginning, the network “Green East-West Dialogue” (GEWD) took part from 2007 till 2011, and in 2014 the Greens/EFA Group in the European Parliament became involved much stronger than before.

-From 2013 on, participants from most of the countries of former Yugoslavia took part in the CERT meetings.
+From 2013 on, participants from West Balkan countries participated in the CERT meetings.

 Some TOPICS that were (and are) dealt with: